Common Law Disclosure Policy

 - Letters of instruction and/or questions to factual investigators and liability experts

-- Documents from the employer about previous similar events, incident reports, maintenance records, logbooks, prior complaints, investigative reports, claimant's personnel file, training records and risk assessments.
+- Documents from the employer relevant to the event including incident reports, maintenance records, logbooks, investigative reports and training records.

-- Medical evidence and relevant information about the worker's claim
+- Medical and hospital records, reports, and relevant information about the worker's injury

-- All personal injuries, illnesses and impairments of a medical, psychiatric or psychological nature sustained by the worker from, before or after the event (whether related to the event or not) that may affect the assessment of permanent impairment and amount of damages.
-This includes details of any person and insurer that a claim has been brought against.
+- Previous claim files relating to personal injuries, illnesses and impairments of a medical, psychiatric or psychological nature sustained by the worker from, before or after the event (whether related to the event or not) that may affect the assessment of permanent impairment and amount of damages.

 - Wage details of the claimant or a comparative employee